macroeconomicdata/mutils/README.md

 - `[X_sa, X_nsa] = unprocess(Xtimetable, lib, X_level, Tnd, X_saf, X_scale, X_center)` Undo processing from the `process()` function
 - `[B, Sig, Sig_B, fit] = VAR(X, lags, varargin)` Estimate a vector autoregression (VAR)

+## Required software and versioning

+MATLAB is required to run the code.
+The code was tested in MATLAB R2015b and later versions.
+Functionality with earlier versions of MATLAB is not guaranteed.